ecumani/elf-virus/README.md

 the corupted file also does the same
 you can change the isevil() function to your own malicious code.
-Use the shell script to test or to understand how the virus works
+Use the shell script to test or to understand how the virus works also make sure the file size is right, you can use shell script to identify this.